DHS/vowellator/README.md

 Follow up exercises
 -------------------

-Once you have completed this exercise you might like to try one of the
+Once you have completed this exercise you might like to try the
 following:

 1. Import a list of names to sort from a file